UPPMAX/HPC-python/docs/parallel.rst

          $ ml julia/1.7.2
          $ python -m pip install julia

-      -Start Python on the command line and type:
+      Start Python on the command line and type:

       .. code-block:: python

          >>> import julia
          >>> julia.install()
+      Quit Python, you should be ready to go!

 Parallelization mechanisms in Python
 ====================================